A Complete overhaul

 Dark was for lower-light environments and users who preferred it for extended screen time.
 Every element was recolored, not just inverted, to preserve legibility and hierarchy.

-Contrast is unusual for BI.
+Contrast is not typical for BI.
 Most products do not offer it.
 I designed it specifically for two audiences.
 The first was admins and power users who preferred a utility feel over a polished product feel.
 Contrast turns Birst into a workstation, not a showcase.
 The second was accessibility.
 All three themes pass WCAG AAA (7:1 contrast ratio on normal text), but the contrast theme passes even more dramatically for users with low vision or environmental challenges like viewing dashboards from across a room on operations floors.

 The rollout was deliberate.
 Space selection, the home page, dashboards, toolbars, and the navigation side menu were prioritized first because the majority of Birst users spend their time in the consumption side of the product rather than the editing and creation side.
 Visualizer and Designer will follow.
-The order aligned with Infor's broader push to bring their visual identity across their product suite, filtered through Birst's PMs into a phased plan.
+The order aligned with Infor's broader push to bring their visual identity across our product suite, filtered through Birst's PMs into a phased plan.

-Light
+Light - Dashboards

-Dark
+Dark - Dashboards

-Contrast
+Contrast - Dashboards

 The 12 chart palettes

 Birst's charts needed color palettes that could work across every chart type, hold up under the three themes, and be flexible enough for customers to match their internal branding.
-I designed 12 palettes to cover the range of enterprise use cases: Birst Default, cool, warm, fall, strong, dull, neon, aquatic, impact, corporate blue, pastels, and earth.
+I designed 12 palettes to cover the range of enterprise use cases: Birst Default, cool, warm, fall, strong, dull, neon, aquatic, impact, corporate, pastels, and earth.

 Many customers charted their data by month, which meant the palettes needed to support at least 12 distinct datapoints.
-To cover that and beyond, I designed each palette as 10 base colors that algorithmically shade to 20 total by darkening the second set by 32 percent.
+To cover that and more, I designed each palette as 10 base colors that algorithmically shade to 20 total by darkening the second set by 32 percent.
 This system covered nearly every real-world use case without requiring a manual second set for every palette.

 Customers could pick a palette out of the box, edit specific colors within it and save, or start from scratch and build their own.
 The 12 palettes shipped as a starting point, not a fixed set.